The Lord of the Rings (film series): Industry response

 The series drew acclaim from within the industry, including from the film directors Steven Spielberg, James Cameron, and George Lucas.
 John Boorman, who once wrote a script for a Lord of the Rings film, said he was happy his own version was unmade as Jackson's film trilogy was "of such scope and magnitude that it can only be compared to the building of the great Gothic cathedrals."
 Forrest J. Ackerman, who once presented a film treatment to Tolkien, and appeared on Jackson's Bad Taste said his pitch "could never have been given the grand treatment that Peter Jackson afforded it."
-Arthur Rankin said Jackson was making "marvellous films."
+Arthur Rankin said Jackson was making "marvellous films".

-However, some filmmakers were more critical.
-Heinz Edelmann, who pitched the idea of an animated feature when United Artists considered shooting the films with the Beatles, thought it was "badly directed."
-Ralph Bakshi, who made an animated film based on the first half of the trilogy, didn't watch the films, but was told that Jackson's film was derivative of his.
+Some filmmakers, however, were more critical.
+Heinz Edelmann, who pitched the idea of an animated feature when United Artists considered shooting the films with the Beatles, thought it was "badly directed".
+Ralph Bakshi, who made an animated film based on the first half of the trilogy, did not watch the films, but was told that Jackson's film was derivative of his.
 Ahead of the films' release, he said he did not "understand it" but that he did "wish it to be a good movie."
 Later, he begruged Saul Zaentz for not notifying him of the live-action film, and said that Jackson had his film to study and therefore had "a little easier time than I did."
 Afterwards, he grumbled that Jackson "didn't understand" Tolkien and created "special effects garbage" to sell toys, as well as being derivative of his own film.
-Bakshi further blamed Jackson for not acknowledging the influence that the animated film had on him, saying (falsely) that he denied having seen Bakshi's film at all until being forced to mention him, at which point (according to Bakshi) he mentioned Bakshi's influence "only once" as "PR bolony."
-However, he did praise Jackson's special effects and, in 2015, even apologised for some of his remarks.
+Bakshi further blamed Jackson for not acknowledging the influence that the animated film had on him, saying (falsely) that he denied having seen Bakshi's film at all until being forced to mention him, at which point (according to Bakshi) he mentioned Bakshi's influence "only once" as "PR bolony".
+He did, however, praise Jackson's special effects and, in 2015, even apologised for some of his remarks.
 Bakshi's animator Mike Ploog praised the live-action film.